 Abortion is a very complicated and personal choice.
-It is normal to struggle with determining whether or not it’s right for you and your situation.
-As healthcare professionals who specialize in providing elective abortion services, we’re here to provide the information you need to make your decision.
+It is normal to struggle with determining whether it’s right for you and your situation.
+As healthcare professionals specializing in providing elective abortion services, we’re here to provide the information you need to decide.

-Understanding some of the most common reasons women choose to terminate pregnancies may help you determine if abortion is right for you.
+Understanding the most common reasons women choose to terminate pregnancies may help determine if abortion is right for you.
 Many different factors go into making this decision and are personal to the individual, but you may find you relate to some of these situations.

-Many women who are young and still in school, or who have a low or unsteady income choose to terminate a pregnancy because of financial instability.
-A lot of them simply do not have the resources to cover the costs of pregnancy, birth, and providing for a child, especially when unplanned.
+Women who are young and still in school or have a low or unsteady income may choose to terminate a pregnancy because of financial instability.
+Many do not have the resources to cover the costs of pregnancy, birth, and providing for a child, especially when unplanned.

-Women who don’t want to commit to their current partners, are in a physically and/or emotionally abusive relationship, a new relationship, or no relationship at all sometimes feel abortion is their best choice.
+Women who don’t want to commit to their current partners are in a physically or emotionally abusive relationship, a new relationship, or no relationship at all sometimes feel abortion is their best choice.
 The fear of being a single mother or raising a child in an unhealthy environment is often a deciding factor.

-Going through pregnancy and childbirth, and then raising a child is mentally and emotionally taxing.
+Going through pregnancy, childbirth, and raising a child is mentally and emotionally taxing.
 If a woman feels they are not in the right mental or emotional place to have and care for a baby, then abortion may be the best solution.

 For women with certain conditions, pregnancy and childbirth can jeopardize or negatively impact their physical health.
 In other situations, the health of the baby may be at risk.
 Abortion may be the safest decision.

-A lot of women choose abortion for personal reasons, such as poor timing, wanting to achieve other goals before motherhood, or that they simply do not want children.
+Many women choose abortion for personal reasons, such as poor timing, wanting to achieve other goals before motherhood, or simply not wanting children.